ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

 If you look at the conditions of the output boxed, you will see that they exactly specify the swap of values between seller's and buyer's wallets.
 Buyer get's the necessary amount of `TID` token and seller get's the corresponding amount of ERGs.
-The `Swap` transaction can be created when there are two matching boxes with `buyOrder` and `sellOrder` contracts.
+The `Swap` transaction is created when there are two matching boxes with `buyOrder` and `sellOrder` contracts.

 ### FlowCards vs ErgoScript?